Weekend of Service: Things to Do In and Around Philly This Weekend Jan. 17 to 20

 What: Winter at Dilworth Park

-In the shadow of City Hall, families can enjoy ice skating, the Wintergarden, shopping and plenty of snacks and hot chocolate outside at Dilworth Park.
-Look for the light show projected onto City Hall at night, too!
+In the shadow of City Hall, families can enjoy ice skating, the Wintergarden, and plenty of snacks and hot chocolate outside at Dilworth Park.

 Where: Dilworth Park, 1 S. 15th Street, Philadelphia